aws-samples/aws-cdk-k8s-dotnet-todo/README.md

 The git source provided above has a  “cdk”, “webapi” and a “cdk8s” folder. “webapi” has the necessary .NET Web API solution.
 We will use the AWS CDK commands to build the infrastructure and deploy the webapi into EKS. cdk8s code provided (using Python language) defines our kubernetes chart which creates a webservice (k8s Service and Deployment).

 Once the code is downloaded, please take a moment to see how CDK provides a simpler implementation for spinning up an infrastructure using C# code.
 You may use [Visual Studio Code](https://aws.amazon.com/visualstudiocode/) or your favorite choice of IDE to open the folder aws-cdk-k8s-dotnet-todo).
-Open the file “/aws-cdk-k8s-dotnet-todo/cdk8/main.py”.
+Open the file “/aws-cdk-k8s-dotnet-todo/cdk/src/EksCdk/EksCdkStack.cs”.
 Code below (provided a snippet from the github solution) spins up a VPC for the required Cidr and number of availability zones.
-Another snippet (below) creates a kubernetes chart and creates a webservice.
+Similarly Open the file “/aws-cdk-k8s-dotnet-todo/cdk8/main.py”.
+Below snippet creates a kubernetes chart and creates a webservice.

 NOTE: Make sure to replace <YOUR_ACCOUNT_NUMBER> with your AWS account number (where you are trying to deploy/run this application).